 In addition to being raised with our family, our puppies receive bio-sensor therapy from day-3 to day-16 with lots of touch and love sprinkled throughout each day, as well.
 Bio-sensor therapy is a simple and quick desensitization technique that was developed by the military to increase the health and adjustability of animals.
 Studies have proven that this method increases the cardiovascular and immune systems of the dog.
 It has also proven to create a smarter, more tolerant and well-adjusted animal later in life.
 Since we want to do the very best by our puppies and set them up as best as possible for their future home, it made perfect sense for us to incorporate this method into our breeding program.

 An added layer of joy comes from meeting new people and sharing our puppies with other families that ultimately become a part of our Woodland Aussie & Doodle Family.
 Australian Shepherds are brains and beauty all wrapped up into one amazing package.
+Aussiedoodles are a smart, and yet a more relaxed breed, that combines the great qualities of Aussies with hypoallergenic and gentle spirit of our Poodles.
 Hearing and seeing the testimonials from our puppy buyers on how our puppies have spread happiness to each one of them is likely one of THE best parts of our job.
 In a world full of negatives, it’s awesome to see how Woodland Aussie & Doodle pups bring bright spots to each of their lives.
-And so we’ve concluded that our Australian Shepherds are just too much joy to not share with others.
+And so we’ve concluded that our Australian Shepherds and Aussiedoodles are just too much joy to not share with others.
 And so we do, and we hope you enjoy and appreciate each one of our puppies that may enter your home and family, as well.
 Thank you for being a loving part of our Woodland Aussie & Doodle Family.